 New additions are made to the Archive section when there are new trophy and competition winners and when information on past members comes to light.
 If you have any old documents or information that could help to expand this section and complete our history please contact Gerald Soper who would be very pleased to hear fom you, thank you.

-A completely free online bridge magazine 'A New Bridge Magazine' is now available.
-The February issue is out now.
+A completely free online bridge magazine 'A New Bridge Magazine’ launched earlier this year.
 Registering ensures you receive email notification when new issues are published.

 Q & A for School Bridge Clubs in Kent